-On behalf of the Board of Trustees of the Richmond Retirement System (RRS or the System) and in accordance with City of Richmond code § 22-54, I am pleased to submit the RRS Annual Comprehensive Financial Report (ACFR) for the fiscal year ended June 30, 2023.
+On behalf of the Board of Trustees of the Richmond Retirement System (RRS, System or Plan) and in accordance with City of Richmond code § 22-54, I am pleased to submit the RRS Annual Comprehensive Financial Report (ACFR) for the fiscal year ended June 30, 2024.
 The ACFR was prepared by the RRS, a pension trust fund of the City of Richmond, and management maintains responsibility for the accuracy and completeness of the presentation including all disclosures.